 From 1873, Col. French also was a director and part owner of the Maverick National Bank of Boston.
 In October of 1891, the bank failed.
 Col. French, Asa Potter (of 29 Fairfield), the bank’s president and other principal owner, and Thomas Dana (of 311 Commonwealth), a bank director, were indicted on various charges, including embezzlement and violating federal banking laws.
 The Cape Ann Granite Company went into receivership against Col. French’s liabilities, estimated at $900,000, and the ownership passed into the hands of one of the Rockport quarrying companies.

-Charles Bond was resident of Waitt and Bond. one of New England’s largest cigar manufacturers, and a real estate investor.
+Charles Bond was president of Waitt and Bond, one of New England’s largest cigar manufacturers, and an investor in real estate.

 “The house at that time was four stories and a basement, a twenty-six foot brown sandstone house on the southerly side of the Avenue, midway between Clarendon and Dartmouth Streets.
 A twin to the house at 130, it had a long flight of steps to the front door and a short flight to the basement level.